-Hazards Planned control measures Sunburn Heat exposure Bites and stings Allergens Cuts and bruises Moreton Bay EEC provides pre-program information to schools prior to the program day outlining risk management, safety considerations and school requirements.
-Schools are asked to ensure students arrive at the program with adequate sun protection, closed-in shoes.
-A Moreton Bay EEC class list must be returned prior to program date outlining any physical or special needs of students so Moreton Bay EEC staff can accommodate.
-The form should include relevant medical information pertaining to students as well as a copy of any Anaphylaxis and Asthma Action Plan, Individual Learning or Student Behaviour Plans.
-Safety briefings are given to students at appropriate times to alert them to any hazards and outline appropriate behaviour.
-For bites/stings, ice will be applied, which can be accessed from Moreton Bay EEC teacher.
-Access to toilet and hand washing facilities are provided by the Incursion school.
+Hazards Planned control measures Sunburn Heat exposure Bites and stings Falls and tripping hazards Allergens Water hazards Equipment Moreton Bay EEC provides pre-program information to schools before the program day which outlines risk management, safety considerations and school requirements.
+Schools are asked to ensure students arrive at their program with adequate sun protection, closed-in walking shoes, insect repellent, food and water.
+A Moreton Bay EEC class list must be returned prior to program date outlining any physical or special needs of students so that Moreton Bay EEC staff can accommodate accordingly.
+The form should include relevant medical information pertaining to students, as well as copies of Anaphylaxis and Asthma Action Plans, Individual Learning or Student Behaviour Plans.
+Equipment is well maintained and inspected regularly.
+Safety briefings are provided to students at appropriate times alerting students to hazards and outlining optimal behaviour.
+Moreton Bay EEC staff are trained in safe operational and emergency procedures.
+Briefings are provided on the following standard operating procedures as required; Creek surveys Moreton Bay EEC staff conduct an initial survey of the site to determine any hazards and the best access points and brief students accordingly.
+Students are instructed to take small steps, avoid standing on rocks that may be slippery and wade no deeper than their knees.
+Water testing Students are instructed on correct use of equipment, including when gloves and safety glasses are required and the correct disposal of chemicals.
+Laser measuring equipment Never look directly into the laser beam or at the sun.
+Never aim laser at the eye.
+Students have access to toilets and hand washing facilities before eating.
 If weather conditions are of concern, activities will be modified or ceased if absolutely necessary.